≡ Menu

 We should also warn you…

 That Turkish Van’s aren’t huge fans of being carried around or cuddled too much.
-They’ll be around you or next to you, but they won’t usually sit on your lap.
-They sort of just prefer to be “around” you, not on you!
+They’ll be around or near you but won’t usually sit on your lap.
+They prefer to be “around” you, not on you!

 This is why…

-We decided to write our Best Pet Insurance Companies article so that our readers can see whether or not purchasing a pet insurance policy is going to make sense for them.
+We decided to write our Best Pet Insurance Companies article so that our readers can see whether or not purchasing a pet insurance policy will make sense for them.

 This was a great help thanks